lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

             "CompositeAlgorithmSignatures2025" which in hex is
             436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-  Domain    Domain separator value for binding the signature to the
+  Label     Signature label value for binding the signature to the
             Composite OID.
-Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
+Additionally, the composite signature label is passed into the underlying ML-DSA primitive as the ctx.
-            Domain values are defined in the "Domain Separators" section below.
+            Label values are defined in the "Signature Label Values" section below.

 Process: